 - One Name Only is the standard for characters.
 Fanon has tried to give many surnames.

-- May and her brother Max will have the last name "Maple".[[note]]This plays off of Brendan Birch — see the Ruby and Sapphire section above.
+- May and her brother Max will have the last name "Maple".note

 - "Ashton Ketchum" as Ash's full name.
 Eventually someone actually calls him this, but he corrects them, saying his name is "just Ash".